Kaliko525-tech/calculator/README.md

 starting with JS:

 created basic math funcitons, then a operate function that calls on the basic maths fucntions based on a if..else statement that calls the needed function based on the operator selected.

+JS is done for now.

+moving on with HTML:

+adding all buttons for the basis of the calculator.